What is a mattress topper?

 A feather mattress topper — or featherbed — is similar to a down mattress topper.
 The only difference between feathers and down is this: feathers are the exterior covering on the bird, and are therefore more resilient but less soft than down.
 Some feather mattress pads use a combination of feathers and down to achieve the right level of softness.

 Latex is a premium material used in mattress topper manufacturing.
 Go eco-friendly and opt for organic or 100% natural latex.
 There are also synthetic or blended latex mattress toppers if you prefer more traditional and less expensive ones.

 Memory foam mattress topper

-You can’t go wrong with memory foam mattress toppers.
+You can’t go wrong with a memory foam mattress topper.
 With their layer of memory foam and soft springs, these ultra-comfy cushions are built for a heavenly sleep experience.
 Memory foam mattress toppers are recommended for back support, and ideal for snuggling soundly on your bed.

 Polyester mattress topper